-- (5) An inclusion of ways to reduce economic impacts on distressed populations in the community, including but not limited to low and fixed income populations.
-This requirement includes but is not limited to: - (a) Allowing adequate time in implementation schedules to mitigate potential adverse impacts on distressed populations resulting from the costs of the improvements and taking into consideration local community economic considerations. - (b) Allowing for reasonable accommodations for regulated entities when inflexible standards and fines would impose a disproportionate financial hardship in light of the environmental benefits to be gained.
+(5) An inclusion of ways to reduce economic impacts on distressed populations in the community, including but not limited to low and fixed income populations.
+This requirement includes but is not limited to:

+- (a) Allowing adequate time in implementation schedules to mitigate potential adverse impacts on distressed populations resulting from the costs of the improvements and taking into consideration local community economic considerations. - (b) Allowing for reasonable accommodations for regulated entities when inflexible standards and fines would impose a disproportionate financial hardship in light of the environmental benefits to be gained.

-Socioeconomic Data^{4-9:} The following table characterizes the current overall socioeconomic condition of the community as compared to the overall socioeconomic condition of the State of Missouri.
+The following table characterizes the current overall socioeconomic condition of the community as compared to the overall socioeconomic condition of Missouri.
 The following information was compiled using the latest U.S. Census data.